Pioneer, California

-Pioneer is a census-designated place in Amador County, California.
-It is located 5 mi east-northeast of Pine Grove, at an elevation of 2986 feet (910 m), along State Route 88.
-The community is in ZIP code 95666 and area code 209.
+Pioneer is a census-designated place in Amador County, California, United States.
+It is located 5 mi east-northeast of Pine Grove, at an elevation of 2986 ft along State Route 88.
+The community is served by ZIP code 95666 and area code 209.
 The population was 1,066 at the 2020 census.

-Pioneer Station, built approximately 1925, is located in Pioneer; however, it was never a Pony Express stop, a popular fallacy.
+Pioneer Station, built circa 1925, is located in Pioneer; however, it was never a Pony Express stop, a popular fallacy.
 It was a general store selling gas, water, and offering camping sites.

 A post office opened in Pioneer in 1947.